rails/rails/guides/source/api_documentation_guidelines.md

 end
 ```

-If you thought, "this method looks like a public class method for `ActiveRecord::Core`", you were right.
-But actually the Rails team doesn't want users to rely on this method.
-So they mark it as `:nodoc:` and it's removed from public documentation.
-The reasoning behind this is to allow the team to change these methods according to their internal needs across releases as they see fit.
-The name of this method could change, or the return value, or this entire class may disappear; there's no guarantee and so you shouldn't depend on this API in your plugins or applications.
-Otherwise, you risk your app or gem breaking when you upgrade to a newer release of Rails.

-As a contributor, it's important to think about whether this API is meant for end-user consumption.
-The Rails team is committed to not making any breaking changes to public API across releases without going through a full deprecation cycle.
-It's recommended that you `:nodoc:` any of your internal methods/classes unless they're already private (meaning visibility), in which case it's internal by default.
-Once the API stabilizes the visibility can change, but changing public API is much harder due to backwards compatibility.
+Even though it is a public method, users should not rely on it.
+The name of this
+method may change, or the return value may change, or this method may be removed
+entirely.
+By marking it with `:nodoc:`, it is removed from the user-facing API
+documentation.

+As a contributor, it's important to think about whether an API should be
+user-facing or internal.
+The Rails team is committed to not making breaking
+changes to the user-facing API without first going through a full deprecation
+cycle.
+Therefore, you should add `:nodoc:` to any internal methods or modules,
+unless they are already private.
+(Adding `:nodoc:` to a module or class
-A class or module is marked with `:nodoc:` to indicate that all methods are internal API and should never be used directly.
+indicates that all methods are internal API, and it should be removed from the

-To summarize, the Rails team uses `:nodoc:` to mark publicly visible methods and classes for internal use; changes to the visibility of API should be considered carefully and discussed over a pull request first.
+user-facing API documentation.)

 Regarding the Rails Stack
 -------------------------